jfallmann/diffTF_Fork/docs/chapter2.rst

 FILE ``{comparisonType}.summary.tsv.gz``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Summary
-  The final summary table that is also used for the final circular visualization.
+  The final summary table that is also used for the final Volcano plot visualization.

 Details
   The columns are as follows:

   - *TF*: name of the TF
   - *weighted_meanDifference*: the weighted mean difference of the real and background distribution across all CG bins.
-This value is the basis for the final calculation of the x-axis position for the circular plot.
+This value is the basis for the final calculation of the x-axis position for the Volcano plot.
   - *TFBS*: The number of TF binding sites for the particular TF that overlap with the peaks
   - *fdr*: the local FDR value that is derived from comparing the observed values against the permuted ones
   - *classification*: RNA-Seq classification (either activator, undetermined, repressor or not-expressed)

-FILE ``{comparisonType}.summary.circular.pdf``
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Summary
-  The final (circular) visualization of the diffTF results.

-Details
-  The PDF contains multiple pages and iterates over either one or two different parameters:
-  - 1. Significance threshold based on adjusted p-values (0.001, 0.01, 0.05, 0.1 and 0.2.)
-  - 2. If RNA classification is integrated, different combinations of categories are shown for each individual significance threshold (1: activator-undetermined-repressor-not-expressed, 2: activator-undetermined-repressor, 3: activator-repressor).

-  For each variant, the values on the x-axis denote the effect size (weighted mean difference).
-TFs that are similarly active between the two conditions are close to 0, while higher values indicate a higher differential TF activity between the two conditions and are therefore away from 0.
-The y-axis (radial position) denotes the statistical significance (adjusted p-values).
-The significance threshold is indicated as red circular line.
-TFs that pass the significance threshold are labeled and, if RNA-Seq data is integrated, colored according to their predicted role (see above).

 FILE ``{comparisonType}.diagnosticPlots.pdf``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^